helloeduardo/course_hub/README.md

 # Course Hub
   <p align="center">
     Course Hub is a course management platform for students.
-Students are able to log in and view available resources, register for courses, view their course registrations, and cancel their registrations.
+Students are able to log in and view available courses, register for courses, view their course registrations, and cancel their registrations.
   </p>
 </p>